 Komodo is an open, composable Smart Chain platform.
-With a unique multi-chain architecture, Komodo gives every project an independent and custom blockchain solution, known as a Smart Chain, with its own decentralized network and its own coin.
+With a unique multi-chain architecture, Komodo gives every project an independent and custom blockchain solution, known as a Smart Chain, with its own decentralized peer to peer network and its own coin.

 Smart Chains created with Komodo’s technology are also fully modular.
 This allows you to build the custom blockchain solution that fits your individual needs.
 This post will explain the 18 different ways you can customize your blockchain with Komodo.

 Independent Smart Chains vs. Smart Contracts

 Before we dive into the 18 customizable options, it’s important to fully understand what it means to launch an independent Smart Chain with Komodo.

 If you choose to make a Proof of Work chain, then it will be mineable.
 If you choose to make a Proof of Stake chain, then it will be stake-able.
 Either way, anyone in the world can choose to join your network to earn block rewards, contribute to the decentralization of your ledger, and increase your network’s security.

-Just like any other blockchain, each Smart Chain created with Komodo’s technology has its own coin and an independent network.
+Just like any other blockchain, each Smart Chain created with Komodo’s technology has its own coin and an independent peer to peer network.
 The network determines the validity of every transaction and block.
 Blocks are created according to the chosen consensus rules.
 Smart Chains launched with Komodo’s technology are not tied to the Komodo blockchain or network in any way.

 While launching a Smart Chain with Komodo’s technology offers the independence and autonomy that normally comes with coding a blockchain from the ground up or forking an existing blockchain, it is far easier and faster than either of these options.

 Worse still, projects that create tokens are sharing the same blockchain and decentralized network with all of the other projects built upon that particular platform.
 This leads to crippling congestion and sky-high transaction fees.